 Ready to build or renovate?
-District leaders should follow these six steps to make sure they're optimizing the school district's limited dollars during construction.
+District leaders should follow these six steps to make sure they're optimizing the school district's limited dollars during bond programs.

 Ready to build or renovate?

-Entering into the construction process with a solid strategy is critical for districts who want to use their limited dollars wisely.
-To determine the best strategy for addressing your district’s facility needs within the constraints of your budget, here are six steps you need to take.
+Entering into the construction process with a solid strategy is critical for districts who want to use their limited bond dollars wisely.
+But it can be difficult to determine the best strategy for addressing your district’s facility needs within the constraints of your budget, especially with multiple stakeholder groups influencing the decision-making process.

 Step 1: Evaluate your buildings and properties

 Districts often overlook how their facilities can support the curriculum in the most cost-effective manner.
 Start by documenting a districtwide plan to address school renovations, updates, or required maintenance.
 Four parts will go into this capital plan:

 - Evaluation of the district’s current finances and future financing options

 - Systematic evaluations of building utilization

 - Facility condition assessments for each building and site owned by the district, with associated costs for renovations